Book review: The Red Wheelbarrow by Briony Stewart

 It’s a no-text picture book with the story told entirely through the illustrations, and for professional purposes, it’s perfect for using with ESL students or any other group needing oral language development activities.
 It would also be a great book to use with Kinder/Prep/Foundation students when the focus is on retelling stories in sequence.

 There are two alternating stories: the left and right sides of the book tell a different tale.
 On the left hand side there are two chickens with their chicks and a worm, and on the right there are two little girls playing in a wheelbarrow – and having little squabbles as they do.
 It’s very simple, but there’s lots to talk about…

 The Red Wheelbarrow shows that sometimes it’s the simple things in life that create the best stories.

 Source: Review copy courtesy UQP.

 This entry was posted on May 28, 2012 at 8:26 pm and is filed under Australian Children's Literature, Authors & Illustrators, Book Reviews, Recommended books.
 Tagged: Briony Stewart, The Red Wheelbarrow.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.